-To aid the Company in all this work, Lincoln announced the engagement of an effective permitting team that will allow it to proceed with permitting of the Pine Grove project towards operation.
+To aid the Company in the permitting process, Lincoln announced the engagement of an effective permitting team that will allow it to proceed with permitting of the Pine Grove project towards operation.
 The consulting team with respective task assignments is headed up by Stantec Consulting Services Inc. ("Stantec").